-The Bulletin LXXXV (2013) counts 270 pages.
+The Bulletin LXXXVIII (2016) counts 411 pages.
 It was exchanged for a number of periodicals and with scientific institutions.
 The publications acquired by purchase or exchange were stored in the library, which is located in the library of the Palais des Académies – Paleis der Academiën in Brussels (Hertogstraat 1, rue Ducale).
-30 copies are placed at the disposal of re-searchers and students at the scientific centres of the Belgian universities.
+20 copies are placed at the disposal of researchers and students at the scientific centres of the Belgian universities.

-The Royal Commission for Onomastics and Dialectology has been represented by its mem-bers at several international scientific meetings, which allowed them to maintain contacts with their colleagues in Algeria, Austria, Belgium, Croatia, Cuba, Estonia, France, Germany, The United Kingdom, Italy, The Netherlands, Poland, Romania, South Africa and Switzerland.
+The Royal Commission for Onomastics and Dialectology has been represented by its members at several international scientific meetings, which allowed them to maintain contacts with their colleagues in Austria, Belgium, Finland, France, Germany, India, Italy, Luxemburg, The Netherlands, Slovenia and Spain.